 With only a short – but very steep – incline, Calton Hill is an Edinburgh visitor must do.
 Not only is it home to the most iconic Edinburgh cityscape, thanks to the Dugald Stewart Monument you can see below, but a walk around the circular pathway gives you 360 degree views.
 On Calton Hill you can take in both Old and New Towns, the Pentland Hills, Arthur’s Seat, the Firth of Forth, Leith and the North Sea.
 It’s also one of the most popular places to watch and photograph the sunset.

 Edinburgh’s very own dormant volcano, Arthur’s Seat gives you similar views to Calton Hill, just bigger, better and from the other side of town.
-But at 251m above sea level, there’s a smidge more more effort required for the pay off.
+But at 251m above sea level, there’s a smidge more effort required for the pay off.
 Arthur’s Seat and the surrounding Holyrood Park have plenty of paths to explore, but most people head straight for Salisbury Crags (the flat part the people in the pic below are looking at) and then onto the summit.
-Here’s a hint – if you want to be a bit of a cheat, start your climb at the car park and you’re already most of the way up Salisbury Crags.
+Here’s a hint – the path round the very back after Holyrood Palace is much wider and quieter than going up the stone steps you can see from past The Crags.

 Little visited by tourists operating within a packed schedule, Blackford Hill is yet another place to seek out phenomenal city views.
 On a good day, you can see all the way to the Lomond Hills in Fife.
 It’s also where you’ll find the Edinburgh Royal Observatory.